quarksuite/legacy/API.md

 ### clrs

-A function that maps a web default with its [clrs.cc accessible match][clrs].
+A function that maps a web default with its [Colors/clrs.cc accessible match][clrs].
 If a match isn't found, it will throw an error.

 #### Usage